liu-xiao-guo/elasticstack-lab/README.md

 This project will provide you an easy way to learn and play with elasticstack and in particular with logstash and filebeat configurations.

 Project runs filebeat,logstash,elasticsearch and kibana.
-All with version 6.7.
+All with version ${ELASTIC_STACK_VERSION}.
+ELASTIC_STACK_VERSION can be defined in .env file.
 It provides entry points for configuring filebeat and logstash conf files.

 So you can play and create grok patterns easily, change filebeat configurations and do whatever you want without need of installing all the components separately.